NodeSource evaluates publicly-available packages based on weighted criteria and uses a custom algorithm to compute a “trust score” for each package.

 When packages are added or updated they are evaluated against critical, major, and minor criteria, giving your team up-to-date information on the security and reliability of modules.

 Download the NCM Desktop application for your respective development platform (Windows, macOS, or Linux).

 Sign in to the NCM Desktop application with your NodeSource Account, using direct authentication or GitHub/Google SSO.

 After authenticating, add your project’s working directories to NCM Desktop to let it scan your packages for security vulnerabilities, compliance and code quality issues.

 Gain insight into exactly what packages are in your environment every time you npm install – vulnerability data, license information, code quality metrics, and more.

 Quickly surface your vulnerabilities, their severity, compliance and code quality issues to understand exactly what’s in your environment, what was recently introduced and removed.

 If there’s a module that has a known vulnerability or non-compliant license that you simply must have, you can whitelist it at an org-wide level.

-In organizations, you can add multiple team members depending on what plan you’re using.
-Team members have different levels of access, including organization administrators, whitelist administrators, and normal users.
+In organizations, you can add multiple team members, depending on what plan you’re using.
+Team members have different levels of access, including organization administrators, and team members.